The Monsters Among Us

 Those were the monsters I knew and experienced.
 But I’ve noticed a change over the past few years.
 Monsters no longer seem to worry about masking their identity.
 Today, most seem to live out in the open for everyone to see.
 Cable news outlets and social media platforms are two of their favorite hangouts, but no place is safe from them anymore.
 They occupy board rooms and movie studios, tech companies and philanthropic organizations, City Halls and halls of Congress.
 They are in big metropolitan areas and small Norman Rockwell towns, living in public spaces and in private homes, doing all those terrible things that monsters do.

 What’s more frightening than the monsters themselves is the indifference (and sometimes, attraction) we have to them.
 In nature, organisms make a binary choice when confronted by creatures that can do them harm.
 They either put up a fight or flee to the nearest exit.
-Humans have adopted a third way: join them and become a monster, too.
+Humans have adopted a third way: join them and become a monsters, too.

 *